Hi there! I'm Peggy Lampman...

 “What makes this sauce so tasty?”
 “Anchovies,” I replied.
 “But I don’t care for anchovies.”
 “Do you like Worcestershire Sauce sprinkled on a burger?”
 “Don’t tell me…” “You betcha.
 Anchovies are the secret weapon in Worcestershire Sauce.
 You love the taste of those furry little critters; you just don’t know it.”
 And so began the … Full recipe post

 If you grew up in the baby boom era like me, this is the type of potato salad you may remember fondly.
-(Or not.)
-In my hometown, this very recipe was served at church picnics next to a platter of fried chicken, and one could always expect a scoop of it snuggled next to the … Full recipe post
+Or not.
+Across America in the fifties and sixties, you could expect a scoop of it snuggled next to the grilled cheese sandwich at the counter bar at truck stops, drug stores, and diners.
+If memory serves, back … Full recipe post

 Sliced cucumbers, dill and yogurt are a classic Scandinavian favorite flavor profile — wouldn’t the addition of potatoes and radishes to the mix be wonderful?
 And yes I have been on a radish kick lately (see my Chicken and Sautéed Radish blog).
 And then there was the Radish and Cucumber Salad I made last week.
 But to … Full recipe post